We're Just Starting

 Local AI That Actually Works

 A complete AI assistant running entirely on hardware you own.
-Not a tech demo — something your non-technical family member could use.
+Not a tech demo, something your non-technical family member could use.
 Handles personal data, works offline, no subscription.
-Ollama runs models.
-Nobody's built the experience yet.
+Ollama runs models, but nobody has built the experience around them yet.

 Partial: Ollama, LM Studio, llama.cpp